CJSTP/CJSTP/README.md

 ## What I'm Building

-I build RegTech tools that reflect how compliance programs and investigations actually work — not how vendors assume they work.
+I build RegTech tools that designed to enhance compliance programs and make life easier for in-house compliance progfessionals, and consultant.

 | Project | Description | Stack |
 |---|---|---|